tamarakaufler/go_image_mosaic_cli/README.md

 # go_image_mosaic_cli
-CLI implementation of creating an image mosaic
+CLI implementation of creating an image mosaic for a provided image

+# usage
 go run main.go -i origImage.jpg -t 8

+flags:
+ - -i ... image for which the mosaic will be created
+ - -t ... number of tiles along each image edge

 # Performance statistics